ase-23-the-bald-owls/swiss-card-exchange/README.md

 ![architecture](docs/components/components.png "Architecture")

-These deployment units are then deployed to [localstack](https://localstack.cloud/).
+These deployment units are then deployed to [LocalStack](https://localstack.cloud/).
 How these units are deployed is described with [TerraFrom](https://www.terraform.io/).

-Because it would be difficult to send emails to real mailboxes and the deployment target is localstack, the mail-function sends the emails to [MailHog](https://github.com/mailhog/MailHog).
+Because it would be difficult to send emails to real mailboxes and the deployment target is LocalStack, the mail-function sends the emails to [MailHog](https://github.com/mailhog/MailHog).
 The deployment of MailHog is defined in the top level [docker-compose.yml](docker-compose.yml) under the service mail.